-It’s National Breast Cancer Awareness month and here at Euphebe, we're talking about the role nutrition can play in cancer prevention.
-Today we're delving into one of our greatest allies in cancer prevention; phytochemicals.
+Here at Plantable, we know that nutrition can play a huge role in fighting off cancer.
+Today we're delving into one of our greatest allies in cancer prevention, phytochemicals.

 What are phytochemicals?